Exactly what is a “Product Rescue”?

 This is another area that will impact the team and need process support to implement effectively.

-One example is where a company that has hired three new sales-and-marketing people because they have to scale the client engagements.
+Just the other day, I was working with a company that has hired three new sales-and-marketing people because they have to scale the client engagements.
 The problem is they do not have a CRM Tool – they are not ready for a large enterprise tool, but they need a way to reach prospects quickly, consistently, and make sure the same prospect is not getting hit with the same message from different team members.

 Obviously, you can just implement a tool without having a process to organize team members input.
 While this simple example illustrates one type of product-technology problem in a product rescue, the technology challenges can pop up in many form factors that are ultimately affecting the customer experience.
 The key to recognizing and solving this problem is having the experience to know what needs to be addressed and what can wait.